codefresh-io/cap-docs.codefresh.io/_docs/pipelines/webhook-relay.md

 **Webhook Relay Server**
 The server component that receives all the webhooks from external systems, again, GitHub in our case.
-The Webhook Relay Serve forwards the webhook event requests to the Webhook Relay Client which is subscribed to receive the requests.
+The Webhook Relay Server forwards the webhook event requests to the Webhook Relay Client which is subscribed to receive the requests.
 For high-availability, Redis is required.

 **Webhook Relay Client**
 The client component that receives the requests from the Webhook Relay Server it is subscribed to.
 A Webhook Relay Client must be installed on every Codefresh runtime in your deployment.